 This program is not appropriate for beginner skiers or individuals who only want to ski groomed runs.
 Your objective should be to learn how to ski moguls, or improve your mogul skiing abilities.

 Ski for Life Moguls clinic is appropriate for intermediate skiers of all adult ages who want to learn how to safely ski moguls and powder in complete control.
 The average age of our clients ranges from the 40’s to the low 70’s.
 We also have parents and adult children who take the program together as a bonding experience.
 The program was previously called “BUMPS FOR BOOMERS” but the name is no longer reflective of our participants, so for the 2020-21 season, we are now called “SKI FOR LIFE” which represents the goal of our participants: to extend their skiing longevity regardless of age.

-The name “BUMPS FOR BOOMERS” is intended to convey the notion that the program is an “intelligent approach” to mogul skiing rather than a “knees pumping up and down to the ears like pistons” approach.
+The Ski for Life Moguls clinic is an “intelligent approach” to mogul skiing rather than a “knees pumping up and down to the ears like pistons” approach.
 The program is based around building a foundation of better balance, more control, greater efficiency and less fatigue using smart tactics that don’t require a high degree of athleticism, are low impact, easy on your knees and back with no need for fast reflexes.
 At a higher level, the program introduces life-long skills that enable you to break out of the intermediate-rut, escape over-crowded groomed runs, gain enjoyment from being able to both ski the entire mountain and extend your skiing longevity.